Verga1/Xmas-Pairs/README.md

  2. The game will not allow a card to be flipped if it is part of a matched pair.
  3. The game will allow the same card to be flipped back to hidden until a second card has been selected to check for a match.

+ ### Features Left to Impliment

+* Game could have different levels with more matches to be made.
+* Game could use a scoring system based on how quick all matches were made.

  ## TECHNOLOGIES USED

 - HTML: